Tyrubias/Tyrubias/README.md

 - [Hedwig, a food-ordering service for the Rice community](https://github.com/rice-apps/HedwigUnified)
 - [A GraphQL wrapper for the COVID Tracking Project](https://github.com/Tyrubias/covid-tracking-graphql)

-This summer, I'm also doing data science for the [PATHS-UP program](https://pathsup.org/) at Rice
+In the summer of 2020, I also did data science for the [PATHS-UP program](https://pathsup.org/) at Rice

 ### 😄 Projects I've worked on before...